 Pulitzer Prize winning historian David McCullough has died

 McCullough died Sunday at his home in Hingham, Mass., according to his publishers Simon and Schuster.
-He as 89 years old.
+He was 89 years old.

 The subjects McCullough tackled were massive.
 The building of the Brooklyn Bridge and the Panama Canal.
-The Third Continental Congress in 1776.
+The shaping of the Declaration of Independence in 1776.
 He wrote about epic figures, from Theodore Roosevelt to the Wright Brothers.
 McCullough seemed undaunted by his topics; they were fun for him and he made the subjects enchanting for readers.
 Perhaps only a McCullough treatment of Truman could've topped the New York Times best-seller list for nearly a year; the biography was a publishing sensation in 1992.

+It is impossible to conceive that David McCullough is no longer with us.
+He is among our greatest historians, writing with an almost magical command of language and story.
+1/2 pic.twitter.com/wQo1GQnBqT— Ken Burns (@KenBurns) August 8, 2022

 "To many people, the figures, the main characters or protagonists of the drama of our founding years are perceived as almost like characters in a costume pageant with their powdered hair and their ruffled shirts and satin britches and the rest," McCullough told NPR's Talk of the Nation in a 2006 discussion of the Revolutionary War.
 "But they were nothing like that.
 And they weren't gods, they weren't superhuman.
 They were very human beings.
 And each of them had his flaws, his failings, and his mistakes."